myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Broadcaster: A Mass Media of **Dunno What Water**
 >
-> Subject: Rioting and looting, chaos happen.
+> Subject: Rioting and looting, chaos happens.
 >
 > Message:\
 > In the land of **Dunno What Water** some people wearing masks, carrying crowbars and flags started rioting and looting, and chaos happened.
 There is a unique phenomenon, [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) on Earth has already begun...